omkarcloud/google-maps-scraper/README.md

 Google Maps is seriously a great platform to find B2B customers to sell things to!

-### ❓ I am seeing error like: “FileNotFoundError: [Errno 2] No such file or directory: 'build/115/chromedriver.exe” when running “python main.py”
+## ❓ I am seeing error like: "FileNotFoundError: [Errno 2] No such file or directory: 'build/115/chromedriver.exe' when running 'python main.py'"

 This is a Temporary Bug due which occurs in Chrome 115 due to `chromedriver-autoinstaller`  dependency.
 The fix is to: